zespinosa/smartcarAPI/SmartCarEdits/README.md

 # SmartCar Coding Challenge

 Welcome to my SmartCar Coding Challenge API Response.
 Below you'll find everything you need to get started with this project.
-This project makes it easy to read, write, and interact with the GMI API using HTTP requests and follows the SmartCar Coding Challenge specifications.
+This project makes it easy to read, write, and interact with the GMI API by using simple HTTP requests.
+This follows the SmartCar Coding Challenge specifications as outlined in the Example Usage section below.
 This API does not require an access token or authentication and is limited in its scope.
 Testing is completed using [mocha](https://mochajs.org/) and [chai](http://www.chaijs.com/).
 The server is written using Javascript, NodeJS, and Express.

 ## File Roles
 ### Server.js
-This file contains the server for the SmartCar Coding Challenge API.
+This file contains our server and is the work horse of this API.
 All server interactions are modularized within this file and powered by express.
-This file is the work horse of our API.
 ### GMI.js
 This file contains all interactions with the GMI API.
 HTTP requests are made using the node.js wrapper library [request-promise](https://github.com/request/request-promise).
 As of now